THE BRITISH CITIZEN YOUTH AWARD (BCyA)

 Mary plays an active role in the Specsavers business in a number of areas including driving customer service standards, championing its values and shaping its corporate responsibility (CR) commitments.
 Mary is also very involved in a number of national and local charities and was made a Dame Commander of the Order of the British Empire in 2007.

-“The society we live in tomorrow will be shaped by the children of today, which is why championing young role models is so very important.
-The unsung heroes recognised by The British Citizen Youth Award are the rising stars of the future – I hope many more youngsters will follow in their footsteps“.
+“The society we live in tomorrow will be shaped by the youth of today, which is why championing young role models is so very important.
+The unsung heroes recognised by The British Citizen Youth Award are the rising stars of the future“.

 Nicky Cox – Editor in Chief of First News

 First News, the UK’s number one publication for children, with more than two million readers a week.
-Nicky is also CEO of Fresh Start Media, a production company making broadcast films for, and about, children around the world.
+Nicky is also CEO of Fresh Start Media, a production company making broadcast films for children around the world.
 Nicky is passionate about giving kids a voice and a fair deal.

 “Too often, young people get a bad press.
-It is fantastic to be part of The British Citizen Youth Award which celebrates the fact that young people are, in fact, extraordinary human beings with good hearts contributing to their communities in so many positive ways.”
+It is fantastic to be part of The British Citizen Youth Award which celebrates the fact that young people are, in fact, extraordinary human.”

 Kimberly Wyatt – Singer/dancer (Pussycat Doll) and Television Personality